Semi-random process without replacement: Introduction

 \section{Introduction}

 In this paper we introduce and analyze a general semi-random multigraph process, arising from an interplay between a sequence of random choices on the one hand, and a strategy of our choice on the other.
-It is a no-replacement variant of the process which was introduced in~\cite{BHKPSS} and further studied in~\cite{BGHK} and~\cite{GKMP}.
+It is a no-replacement variant of the process which was proposed by Peleg Michaeli, analyzed in~\cite{BHKPSS}, and further studied in~\cite{BGHK, GKMP, BMPR, GMP}.
+Denote by $S_n$ the set of permutations of the set $[n] := \{1,2, \ldots, n\}$, and let $\pi_1, \pi_2, \ldots$ be a sequence of permutations in $S_n$, chosen independently and uniformly at random.
 The process starts with an empty graph on the vertex set $[n]$.
-Let $\pi_1, \pi_2, \ldots$ be a sequence of permutations in $S_n$, chosen independently and uniformly at random.
-For every positive integer $k$, in the $k$th round of the process, the decision-maker, called \emph{Builder}, is offered the vertex $v_k := \pi_{\lceil k/n \rceil}(k - \lfloor (k-1)/n \rfloor n)$.
+For every positive integer $k$, in the $k$th round of the process, the decision-maker, called \emph{Builder}, is offered the vertex $v_k := \pi_q(r)$, where $q$ and $r$ are the unique integers satisfying $(q-1)n+r=k$ and $1\leq r\leq n$.
 Builder then irrevocably chooses an additional vertex $u_k$ and adds the edge $u_k v_k$ to his (multi)graph, with the possibility of creating multiple edges (in fact, we will make an effort to avoid multiple edges; allowing them is a technical aid which ensures that Builder always has a legal edge to claim).

 The algorithm that Builder uses in order to add edges throughout this process is referred to as Builder's \emph{strategy}.

 Given a positive integer $n$ and a family $\mathcal F$ of labeled graphs on the vertex set $[n]$, we consider the one-player game in which Builder's goal is to build a multigraph with vertex set $[n]$ that contains, as a (spanning) subgraph, some graph from $\mathcal F$, as quickly as possible; we denote this game by $({\mathcal F}, n)_{\text{lab}}$.
 In the case that the family $\mathcal F$ consists of a single graph $G$, we will use the abbreviation $(G,n)_{\text{lab}}$ for $(\{G\},n)_{\text{lab}}$.
 We also consider the one-player game in which Builder's goal is to build a multigraph with vertex set $[n]$ that contains a subgraph which is \emph{isomorphic} to some graph from $\mathcal F$, as quickly as possible; we denote this game by $({\mathcal F}, n)$.
 Note that